MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/migrate-rds-cals.md

 author: christianmontoya
 manager: scottman
 ---
-# Migrate your Remote Desktop Services Client Access Licenses
+# Migrate your Remote Desktop Services Client Access Licenses (RDS CALs)

-There are three methods to migrate RDS CALS:
+You have three options to migrate your RDS CALs:
 1. Automatic connection method: This recommended method does not directly require full internet connectivity on the RD license server, as it directly communicates to the Microsoft Clearinghouse outbound over TCP port 443.
 2. Using a web browser: This method allows migration when the server running the Remote Desktop Licensing Manager tool does not have internet connectivity, but the administrator has internet connectivity on a separate device.
 The URL for the Web migration method is displayed in the Manage RDS CALs Wizard.
 3. Using a telephone: This method allows the administrator to complete the migration process over the phone with a Microsoft representative.
 The appropriate telephone number is determined by the country/region that you chose in the Activate Server Wizard and is displayed in the Manage RDS CALs Wizard.